 Sidmouth festival (stewards) example

 At a recent Sidmouth festival (2015 or 2016, I'll need to check emails) one steward was extremely unpleasant to many other stewards and also to other people.
 Probably he was on drugs or maybe just having a psychotic episode of some type.
-Stories included being very unpleasant to the woman who runs the accounts at the festival (nowadays located in the infants school almost opposite St Teresa's Hall).
-Maureen Knight was at times also in this building and according to one source she took to walking around the outside of the building so as to avoid meeting this particular steward within the building.
-It is a difficult part of the story to believe - because (as my source said) Maureen is not a woman who is usually backwards in coming forwards.
+Stories included being very unpleasant to the woman who runs the accounts at the festival (at the time located in the infants school almost opposite St Teresa's Hall).

 The story goes (and I'm still not sure I believe it!) that (not unreasonably) the man concerned has been banned for life for being a steward at Sidmouth and also banned from buying a ticket for the festival.
 Arguably, neither of these can be imposed even given his extreme behaviour - which might have had a genuine 'medical' reason.